CITO events are not all about collecting Trash

 Come along and help mow a meadow ... with a scythe

-The Mendip Society is very dependent on volunteer help and this year I am hoping that there will be lots of geocachers to help scythe and rake the 1.7 acres as this is the most eco friendly way to manage the meadow.
+The Mendip Society is very dependent on volunteer help and I am hoping that there will be lots of geocachers again this year to help scythe and rake the 1.7 acres as this is the most eco friendly way to manage the meadow.

-If you would like to try your hand at this safe, rhythmic, relaxing countryside skill there will be expert scythers on hand to help and encourage you, with easy to use, light weight Austrian scythes.
+If you would like to try your hand at this safe, rhythmic, relaxing countryside skill there will be expert scythers on hand to show you how to use a scythe and assist you if need help or guidance.

 However, if you don't want to scythe, then you will be able to help rake up and move the cuttings.